nicc777/docker-rrdtool/README.md

 #### Creating the database

-The following is an example CREATE command - first the CLI method:
+The following is an example CREATE command - first the CLI method as an example:

 	$ rrdtool create random_number.rrd --step 30 DS:generator1:GAUGE:60:0:100 DS:generator2:GAUGE:60:0:100 RRA:MIN:0.5:1:1051200 RRA:MAX:0.5:1:1051200 RRA:AVERAGE:0.5:1:1051200